Financial-Times/dotcom-page-kit/packages/dotcom-ui-shell/README.md

 ### Rendering to a string

-However you are integrating the shell component with your applicaton you will need to convert the output from a [React element] to a string or stream of HTML to send to your application's users.
+However you are integrating the shell component with your application you will need to convert the output from a [React element] to a string or stream of HTML to send to your application's users.
 You should use the [`react-dom`] package for this:

 ```js
 const ReactDOM = require('react-dom/server')